 Williamson County Mayor Rogers Anderson, Franklin Mayor Ken Moore, Matt Largen, president and CEO of the Williamson County Chamber of Commerce, and Tiffany Cloud-Mann, vice president of programs of the Mid-South Chapter of the Alzheimer’s Association, will be among local officials and dignitaries to give remarks during the groundbreaking event.

-The new Lamplight will provide a continuum of care for residents with a variety of care services for seniors with Alzheimer’s disease and early memory and cognitive needs in a secure environment.
+The new Lantern will provide a continuum of care for residents with a variety of care services for seniors with Alzheimer’s disease and memory-related needs in a secure environment.
 The freestanding, 39,000-square-foot building will feature 44 specially designed apartments, and will offer high quality amenities, life enrichment programs and professional health and wellness services.
-Innovative and therapeutic programs such as SimpleC™ Companion services and the Meaningful Day™ program have been incorporated into daily activities to ensure the highest quality of care.
+Innovative and therapeutic programs and the Meaningful Day™ program have been incorporated into daily activities to ensure the highest quality of care.
 The addition of the memory care community increases the service capacity of the senior campus to 110 residents.

 “This expansion of our Franklin senior campus allows us to serve a growing population of aging seniors in Williamson County,” says Greg A. Vital, president and CEO of IHP and Morning Pointe.
 “With an increasing number of people living longer, Morning Pointe continues to give residents and families more options and choices in quality care and customer service.”